 What are Jail Records?

-Michigan jail records are the documents created by law enforcement agencies to keep track of all the events that take place in the life of an inmate.
-Every step of the process is documented and inserted into the file.
+Michigan jail inmate search records are the documents created by law enforcement agencies to keep track of all the events that take place in the life of an inmate.
+Every step of the process is documented and inserted into the Michigan inmate search record.
 Many jail records are available to the public online and searchable.
-Anything new that occurs during their time in prison is updated in their jail record.
+Anything new that occurs during their time in prison is updated in jail record.
 Administrative staff members keep track of all the documents and forms pertaining to each inmate, and every one of them goes into the file.

-The Michigan Department of Corrections uses an Offender Tracking Information Sheet tool called (OTIS).
+The MI Department of Corrections uses an Offender Tracking Information Sheet tool called (OTIS).
 You can search by name, gender, race, age, prison ID, status or physical description.
 From there you will see a list of possible matches.
 You can click on each name to see the details.
 There is a lot of information available on each inmate.
 You can view mug shots, demographics, physical description, date of birth, aliases, status, the facility where they are located, probation details, other incarcerations, offenses, prior sentencing, and supervision information.
-You can also use a third-party search engine to find someone in a Michigan prison.
+You can also use a Michigan prison inmate search online to find someone in an MI prison.